Monday, 29 January 2018–Friday, 2 February 2018

 Derrick Moors is a Rare Books Cataloguer at State Library Victoria.
 Derrick has been cataloguing rare books at the Library since the 1980s.

-Applications for the 13th Rare Books Summer School will open on Friday 1 September 2017 and close on Thursday 30 November 2017.
+Applications for the 13th Rare Books Summer School closed on Thursday 30 November 2017.

 Successful applicants will receive a link to our online payment system and must pay the full fee by Monday 15 January 2018.
 Payment via invoices can be arranged if your institution requires this – please contact us to discuss.